 More SEO and Digital marketing tips – Keyword placement

 It’s not enough to simply throw your keyword in the title, meta, header, content, interlinking, link and nav titles, image tags, etc., and call it good (let us know if you want videos or blogs about any of those specific topics too BTW).
 You should be making your keyword placement make sense and ensuring it doesn’t seem forced.
 In most cases, you should also make sure that you are setting yourself up for interlinking opportunities to other pages you have on your site.

 I hate to say this, but I think it needs to be here if I want to give good advice on keyword placement and not just blow smoke up Google’s oos like most other people in the SEO industry.
 Sometimes Google searches still seem to favor content that doesn’t follow their own advice.

 Although, Google pushes for organic content, sometimes that’s not what you’ll find in their searches.
-For some reason, you’ll still see sites with obvious keyword stuffing, that are hard to compete with, rank well, and get traffic.
+For some reason, you’ll still see sites with obvious keyword stuffing, that is hard to compete with, rank well, and get traffic.
 Keep that in mind if you’re having trouble getting a page to rank and see that kind of thing.